 How You Can Use HRAs Today

-Given the current Obamacare rules, there are three main ways employers can use HRAs today:
+Given the current Obamacare rules, there are four main ways employers can use HRAs today:

-Integrated HRA - You can generally still offer an HRA if it is linked with a group health insurance plan.
+Group Coverage HRA - You can generally still offer a group coverage HRA if it is linked with a group health insurance plan.

 Retiree-Only HRA - You can still offer an HRA to retired employees.
 Retiree-only HRAs are exempt from the Market Reforms.

 One-Person Stand-Alone HRA - You can still offer a stand-alone HRA if there is only one participant on the plan.
 One-person stand-alone HRAs are exempt from the Market Reforms.

 - The Qualified Small Employer HRA - You can offer this new HRA created in 2016 specifically for small businesses with fewer than 50 full-time employees.
 With the QSEHRA, you can offer tax-free health reimbursement to multiple full-time employees and part-time employees if you choose.

 There are also two new HRAs coming in 2020: the excepted benefit HRA and the individual coverage HRA (ICHRA).
 The excepted benefit HRA reimburses employees exclusively for excepted benefits like dental or vision premiums, while the ICHRA functions much like the QSEHRA without size or annual allowance amount restrictions.

 How You Cannot Use HRAs Today

 As mentioned previously, the big Obamacare change is that the old stand-alone HRAs are no longer available to most companies.